Jalever/Note-taking/_posts/2019-04-07-20190407 English Vocabularies.md

     - **_I have this cabinet that had about eight layers of paint on it, and I stripped it down to refinish it._**

 ---
+### live under a rock

+- It is to be a person who lives in isolation from and `has limited knowledge of what is happening in the world around them`.
+---